nolim1t/golang-httpd-test/README.md

 - [ ] Toggle between dev and production mode
 - [ ] `Dockerfile` support
 - [ ] Docker buildx support to push to both github and gitlab
-- [ ] Tidy up code and make this a template server
+- [ ] Tidy up code and make this a template fully configurable server in a MVC format